s-bose/project-mgmt-go/README.md

 # Go Project Management App

-This is a sample Go REST API using Gin and Gorm for a project management app similar to Jira.
+This is a sample Go REST API using Gin and Gorm for a project management app.
 ## ERD Diagram

 ![](./assets/erd.png)